x89/Shreddit/README.md

 Installation ([Click here for Windows instructions](#for-windows-users))
 ------------------------------------------------------------------------
-The way I personally install Shreddit is via a handy tool called `virtualenv` which may come with your package manager or may be a part of your Python package in your distro (have a search if you can't find it).
-Both Python 2 and 3 are supported.

 1. Clone the repository
-2. Enter the repository's directory and run `virtualenv .` (this creates a virtual environment)
-3. Run the following command, you must run this *every time* you wish to run the script `source ./bin/activate`.
-4. This installs the required modules locally to your Shreddit virtual environment `pip install -r requirements.txt`.
+2. Run `python setup.py install`.
+Usually this is run in the context of a virtualenv or with administrative permissions for system-wide installation. virtual environment)
-5. Copy `shreddit.yml.example` to something else and edit it to your liking.
+3. Copy `shreddit.yml.example` to `shreddit.yml` and edit it to your liking.
-	- Make sure you specify your username and password in the file.
+	- Make sure you specify your credentials in the file.
 	- See the [OAuth2 instructions](#oauth2-instructions) if you don't want to use username-password based authentication.

-Notes:

-- The script *does* work with Python versions 2 and 3 but people often get in a mess with pip versions, python versions and virtulenv versions.
-Make sure that your Python/pip/virtualenv are all the same version.
-If you ran the above code it *should* work as stated.
-- If in doubt try running `python3` instead of just `python` - the same goes for `pip3` and `virtualenv3` (exchange for 2 if you wish, though I advise using version 2).
 - It's useful to have it run as an event, you can set this up as you like but I suggest `cron` via `crontab -e` and adding a line such as `@hourly cd $HOME/Shreddit && source bin/activate && shreddit` See below for